kdm9/kWIP/README.md

 Do `kwipy-count --help` or `kwipy-kernel --help` for more info.
 Again, actual real documentation will happen at some point.
-Poke me if "some point" becomes unhelfully far into the future.
+Poke me if "some point" becomes unhelpfully far into the future.
 No question is too small or large.

 # How it works